nyx-space/nyx/CONTRIBUTING.md

 ### Validation of changes
 If the proposed changes are related to the dynamics or the propagation models, please include both a relevant test case and a relevant GMAT script for future reference, and detail which version of GMAT was used to validate this result (e.g. `2017a`).

-Further, you should add an entry in the `VALIDATION.md` file corresponding to the test case and the difference between the result found in nyx and what GMAT reported.

 The test will be automatically executed on Travis-CI.